Connorrr/SplashAnimation/README.md

 rotated from a holderview.

 TODO
-  - Clean up the code in Slice class.
   - Improve the animated Bezier curves in the "Iris" animation.
   - Lock to portrate mode

 ![My Image](http://globalbusinessnews.com.au/AnimatedSplashScreen.gif)